-Let’s start with the short answer: unless you’re wanting to upgrade your roof, it should only cost your homeowner’s insurance deductible.
+Let’s start with the short answer of how much it costs to replace a roof: unless you’re wanting to upgrade your roof, it should only cost your homeowner’s insurance deductible.

 With that in mind, it’s a really good idea to know what your deductible is while the weather is good so you aren’t surprised after the weather destroys your roof.
 If you find out that you aren’t comfortable with your coverage, you can make changes and be financially ready for the next hailstorm or bomb cyclone.